tldr-pages/tldr/pages/common/kdenlive.md

 `kdenlive {{path/to/file.kdenlive}}`

-- Set a specific path for an MLT environment:
+- Use a specific path for an MLT environment:

 `kdenlive --mlt-path {{path/to/directory}}`

-- Set a specific log level for an MLT environment:
+- Use a specific log level for an MLT environment:

 `kdenlive --mlt-log {{verbose|debug}}`